Pres says that Serbia faces international isolation for Kosovo - ExBulletin

 Europe is de-facto at war, whatever they say, Vucic said.
 They (the EU) want everything in their backyard — and the Balkans is their backyard to be the way they want it to be.

-Serbia, which has formally applied to join the EU, has not gone along with EU sanctions against Russia, but that has not spared Vucic from being criticized by the pro-Russian nationalist opposition in Serbia for saying he is ready consider the last western plan.
+Serbia, which has formally applied to join the EU, has not gone along with EU sanctions against Russia, but that has not spared Vucic from being criticized by the pro-Russian nationalist opposition in Serbia for saying he is ready to examine the last western plan.

 Despite the anti-Western and pro-Russian sentiment that has prevailed in Serbia since former ultranationalist Vucic came to power 10 years ago, he said an isolated Serbia would collapse economically without Western aid and investment.

-Vucic said Monday that nothing will happen in the next day or two, but that the country will face difficult decisions in the near future.
-The first repercussion Serbia will face if it rejects the latest Western Kosovo plan would be the removal of a visa-free regime with the EU, he warned.
+Vucic said Monday that nothing will happen “in the next day or two, but that the country will face difficult decisions in the near future.
+The first repercussion Serbia will face if it rejects Kosovo’s latest plan western would be to remove a visa-free regime with the EU, he warned.

 To be fair, the European Union is the biggest investor in Serbia, he said.
 We must look at things fairly and objectively.

-Vucic previously said that Serbia would never recognize the independence of Kosovo, which many Serbs consider the country’s historical center.
+Vučić previously said that Serbia would never recognize the independence of Kosovo, which many Serbs consider the historical heart of the country.

 Last month, Western officials brokered a resolution to a tense situation in northern Kosovo, where Serbs erected barricades on major roads to protest the arrest of a former Serbian police officer.
 And in the latest incident, Serbian officials said Kosovo police wounded a Serb on Monday in the Serb-dominated north of the country.